 As you might expect, this knife is made to be completely ambidextrous with a switchable clip and thumb post.
 However, the black clip included with the knife cannot be inverted, meaning the knife must be carried with the tip of the blade facing up and not down.

 First of all, the 556 has to be compared to competition from within Benchmade.
 The larger 551 is more appropriate for serious and consistent use on a farm, by workers who use knives frequently, or anyone with significantly larger hands.
 On the other end of the spectrum, Benchmade makes a variety of smaller knives as well, but few of them could be considered an EDC knife by any real man (insert Crocodile Dundee quote: “That’s not a knife!”).
 The 553 is also a reasonable alternative to this knife, and comes with a tanto blade–far less practical for everyday use, but makes you feel like a man.

 Compared to EDC knives from other manufacturers, the 556 still does well.
-Compared to the Spyderco Native, I’d give the 556 the edge for it’s excellent lock and durability.
+Compared to the Spyderco Native, I’d give the 556 the edge for its excellent lock and durability.
 However, it’s tough to put the 556 next to a more expensive Spyderco knife and not notice the Spyderco’s superior looks.
-For the especially old, or the die-hard rednecks, a buck knife is also a contends for the place of the best EDC knife, but falls short for its antiquated lock and average looks.
+For the especially old, or the die-hard rednecks, a buck knife is also a contender for the best EDC knife but falls short for its antiquated lock and average looks.